Vegetable garden container ideas – 20 ways to grow crops in pots

 What vegetables grow best in containers?

-Most vegetables will grow well in containers, but those that really thrive include many of the summer vegetables that will be usefully to hand on the patio as you pass from kitchen to barbecue and back.
-These include: tomatoes, eggplant, green beans, lettuce, peppers and chilis, radishes, herbs and even squash
+Most vegetables will grow well in containers, but those that really thrive include many of the summer vegetables that will be usefully to have on hand on the patio as you pass from kitchen to barbecue and back.
+These include: tomatoes, eggplant, green beans, lettuce, peppers and chilis, radishes, herbs and even squash.

 What size container do I need to grow vegetables?

 The size of container you need to grow vegetables obviously depends on the type of vegetables you are growing.
 For small vegetables, such as herbs and lettuce – and dwarf varieties, a two gallon container will be large enough.
 For mid-sized vegetables, such as peppers, tomatoes, beans and eggplant, you will ideally need a 5 gallon container.